DanielDucuara2018/outscale-cloud-load-balancer-session-persistence/README.md

 In subsequent requests, clients have to send back both cookies to maintain stickiness.
 The load balancer decrypts the application cookie, and checks whether the configured duration of stickiness is still valid.
 It then uses the information in the cookie to send the request to the same target to maintain stickiness.
 The load balancer also proxies the custom application cookie to the target without inspecting or modifying it.

 If a target fails or becomes unhealthy, the load balancer stops routing requests to that target, and chooses a new healthy target based on the chosen load balancing algorithm.
-The load balancer treats the session as now being "stuck" to the new healthy target, and continues routing requests to the new healthy target even if the failed target comes back.
+The load balancer treats the session as now being "stuck" to the new healthy target, and continues routing requests to the new healthy target even if the failed target comes back [ref](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/sticky-sessions.html).

 ## Architecture